knative/docs/docs/eventing/channels/subscriptions.md

 === "YAML"
-    1. Create a YAML file for the Subscription object using the example below:
+    1. Create a YAML file for the Subscription object using the following example:

         ```yaml
         apiVersion: messaging.knative.dev/v1